Housing Statement

 Status: Active

-Rental providers and real estate professionals will be prohibited from serving a notice to vacate after the first or initial fixed-term residential rental agreement, unless there is a valid reason.
+Rental providers and real estate professionals are prohibited from serving a notice to vacate after the first or initial fixed-term residential rental agreement, unless there is a valid reason.

 Implementation Date: 25 November 2025